-We, all of our directors, executive officers and holders of 5% or greater of our outstanding Common Shares have agreed that, subject to certain exceptions, they will not, without the prior written consent of the underwriters, for a period of 180 days after the date of this prospectus: (i) offer, pledge, sell, contract to sell, grant, lend or otherwise transfer or dispose of, directly or indirectly, any Common Shares or any securities convertible into or exercisable or exchangeable for Common Shares; (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Common Shares; or (iii) make any demand for or exercise any right with respect to the registration of any Common Shares or any security convertible into or exercisable or exchangeable described above is to be settled by delivery of Common Shares or such other securities, in cash or otherwise.
+In addition, our directors, executive officers, holders of 5% or greater of our outstanding Common Shares, and certain stockholders of Newegg have agreed that, subject to certain exceptions, they will not, without the prior written consent of the representative, for a period of 180 days after the date of the effective date of this Offering: (i) offer, pledge, sell, contract to sell, grant, lend or otherwise transfer or dispose of, directly or indirectly, any Common Shares or any securities convertible into or exercisable or exchangeable for Common Shares; (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Common Shares; or (iii) make any demand for or exercise any right with respect to the registration of any Common Shares or any security convertible into or exercisable or exchangeable Common Shares, whether any such transaction described above is to be settled by delivery of Common Shares or such other securities, in cash or otherwise.
+The foregoing restrictions can be waived upon prior written consent of the representative.
+All shares that are subject to stock option awards issued under Newegg's 2005 Incentive Award Plan and restricted stock issued under a Significant Shareholder Incentive Program will also be subject to substantially similar lockup restrictions for a period of 180 days after the date of the effective date of this Offering, which restrictions can be waived with the prior written consent of the representative and Newegg.